lambriggerbrian/codetest_sl/README.md

 package: creates a .deb package in ./debpkgs folder, along with the staging folder.
 Version is copied from Makefile vars
 clean: removes binaries and the debpkgs folder
 distclean: removes binaries and the debpkgs folder

+ASCII Art file format:
+First line must be
+{height} {length} {width}
+followed by ascii art frames with no separating lines.

 Original README Below